Safe Patient Handling and Mobility (SPHM)

 A Safe Lift for Providers and Patients

-Learn more about safe patient handling and mobility programs, implementation, patient care ergonomic assessments, and patient handling and mobility technology from the VA Sunshine Healthcare Network Patient Safety Center of Inquiry.
+For health care professionals and organizations looking for VA resources: Learn more about safe patient handling and mobility programs, implementation, patient care ergonomic assessments, and patient handling and mobility technology from the VA Sunshine Healthcare Network Patient Safety Center of Inquiry and Tampa VA Research and Education Foundation.

 - Patient Handling (Lifting) Equipment Coverage & Space Recommendations (1.01 MB, PDF)

-Guidelines for equipment used for patient-handling that addresses coverage and installation issues surrounding ceiling-mounted lifts, and coverage and storage issues for portable/floor-based lifts
+Guidelines for equipment used for patient-handling that addresses coverage and installation issues surrounding ceiling-mounted lifts, and coverage and storage issues surrounding ceiling-mounted lifts, and coverage and storage issues for portable/floor-based lifts

 Provides background and policy for implementing the Safe Patient Handling Program at Veterans Health Administration facilities

-- Patient Handling and Movement Assessments: A White Paper (2.26 MB, PDF)
+- Patient Handling and Movement Assessments, 2nd Edition (2.26 MB, PDF)

-Contains facility guidelines on conducting a patient handling and movement assessment from the Facilities Guidelines Institute
+Contains facility guidelines on design for SPHM and on conducting a patient handling and movement assessment from the Facilities Guidelines Institute

 - VHA Installation and Relocation Checklist for Ceiling Mounted Patient Lifts (152 KB, PDF)